KmanOz/Sonoff-HomeAssistant/README.md

 ## 7. Versions

-***Version 1.0p - Original iTead Sonoff Switch***
+***ESPsonoff-v1.01p - Original iTead Sonoff Switch, Sonoff Touch, Sonof S20 Smart Socket, Sonoff SV***

-Firmware to control relay only with ON/FF functionality and publish it's status via mqtt.
+Firmware to control relay only with ON/FF functionality and publish via mqtt.
+EEPROM storage of Relay State.

-***Version 1.0t - Original iTead Sonoff Switch***
+***ESPsonoff-v1.01t - Original iTead Sonoff Switch***

 Firmware to control relay with ON/OFF functionality and temperature reporting via DHT11/22 and publish via mqtt.
+EEPROM storage of Relay State.

-***ESPsonoff_TH-v1.0p - TH10/16 iTead Sonoff Switch***
+***ESPsonoff_TH-v1.01p - TH10/16 iTead Sonoff Switch***

 Firmware to control relay only with ON/FF functionality and publish it's status via mqtt.
+EEPROM storage of Relay State.
+Remote Wallswitch Support.

-***ESPsonoff_TH-v1.0t - TH10/16 iTead Sonoff Switch***
+***ESPsonoff_TH-v1.01t - TH10/16 iTead Sonoff Switch***

 Firmware to control relay with ON/OFF functionality and temperature reporting using the Sonoff Sensor-AM2301 (available from iTead) and publish via mqtt.
+EEPROM storage of Relay State.

+***ESPsonoff_TH-v1.01pt - TH10/16 iTead Sonoff Switch***

+Firmware to control relay with ON/OFF functionality and temperature reporting using the Sonoff Sensor-AM2301 (available from iTead) and publish via mqtt.
+EEPROM storage of Relay State.
+Remote Wallswitch Support.

-***ESPsonoff_POW-v1.0 - iTead Sonoff Pow Switch***
+***ESPsonoff_POW-v1.01 - iTead Sonoff Pow Switch***

 Firmware to control relay with ON/OFF functionality and report power usage (Wattage) and Voltage via mqtt.
+EEPROM storage of Relay State

 ## 8. DHT22 Sensor Installation (For Original Sonoff Switch)